nwg/nanos/README.md

 Instructions (Mac OS X):

-1) Download the latest nasm from http://www.nasm.us/pub/nasm/releasebuilds/ Note that the nasm included with the Xcode command-line tools is quite old and will not build this project properly.
+1) Download the latest nasm from http://www.nasm.us/pub/nasm/releasebuilds/ Note that the nasm included with the Xcode command-line tools is extremely outdated and will not build this project properly.

-2) sudo port install qemu
+2) sudo port install qemu x86_64-elf-gcc

-3) make
+3) make (the kernel is a flat binary called bigboot)

+4) make run (to test in qemu)